erfjab/holderbot/README.md

 # Why Holderbot?

+- Ability to automatically configs upon reaching the limit of volume or time.
 - Ability to manage panel admins (change password or sudo)
 - Ability to add or remove admins for the panel
 - Ability to determine the node consumption coefficient